Mitophagy: PINK1 and Parkin

-In neurons, mitochondria are distributed unequally throughout the cell to areas where energy demand is high, like at synapses and Nodes of Ranvier.
+In neurons, mitochondria are distributed to areas where energy demand is high, such as at synapses and Nodes of Ranvier.
 This distribution is maintained largely by motor protein-mediated mitochondrial transport along the axon.
 While neuronal mitophagy is thought to occur primarily in the cell body, it also occurs locally in the axon at sites distant from the cell body; in both the cell body and the axon, neuronal mitophagy occurs via the PINK1-Parkin pathway.
 Mitophagy in the nervous system may also occur transcellularly, where damaged mitochondria in retinal ganglion cell axons can be passed to neighboring astrocytes for degradation.
 This process is known as transmitophagy.